Sue: Six parts? Bloody hell. Oh well, it is the last part of the Key to Time, so it has to be epic.

 The Shadow tries to access the Doctor’s TARDIS but he is stopped in his tracks by a blinding light.

-Sue: OK, so what’s causing that?
+Sue: Okay, so what’s causing that?
 Is that the Key doing that, or is it the TARDIS?
 Hasn’t the bad guy got any sunglasses that he can put over his wonky mask?

 Merak risks life and limb by infiltrating the Shadow’s ranks.